SerenaLangiano/Data-Analysis-Portfolio/README.md

 ## About
 Hi, I'm Serena!
 I have an academic background in Electrical Engineering and currently I am working as Data Analyst in the renewable energy field.
 In my 4+ years of working experience I've developed a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of Data Analytics, where I can contribute to solving challenging problems and making data-driven decisions that have a tangible impact.

 Throughout my career, I honed my ability to work with complex datasets and developed strong visualization skills.
-I am proficient in Python, Excel and MySQL, whiche I've utilized to query large relational databases.
+I am proficient in Python, Excel and SQL, whiche I've utilized to query large relational databases.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.